-What is a MLP?
+What is an MLP?
 MLP in the investment world means Master Limited Partnership.
 MLPs have generated some of the best returns for the past decade, and yet it’s a secret to most investors.
-I myself only found out about them three years ago.
+I found out about them only three years ago.

 Master Limited Partnerships are limited by US tax code to only apply to enterprises that engage in certain businesses, mostly pertaining to the use of natural resources, such as petroleum, natural gas extraction and transportation.
 Some real estate enterprises may also qualify as MLPs.

 In addition, some private equity management companies such as the recently gone public, Blackstone Group (BX) and Fortress Investment Group (FIG) are structured as MLPs.
 Many MLPs generate 7 – 8% dividend yields and most are tax-deferred.
 For many large master limited partnerships, 70% or more of their dividends are tax-deferred.

 - MLP distributions are high and consistent.
 Average yield is in the 8% range.

 - MLPs have consistently increased their distributions over time.